vucinatim/reaction-diffusion-corals/README.md

 # Generating Organic Structures with the Reaction-Diffusion Equation

 This repository contains the code for a university assignment for the Advanced Computer Graphics course.
-The goal is to implement a reaction-diffusion system to generate and render organic structures, such as corals and coral reefs.
+The goal is to implement a reaction-diffusion system to generate and render organic structures.

 ![Render of a coral-like structure](./demo.gif)